Benchmarking multicultural services

 - Identified resources (staffing and budget) are allocated but are not monitored.

-- The library demonstrates a limited relationship with local NESB communities, government and other organisations.
+- The library demonstrates a limited relationship with local CALD communities, government and other organisations.

 - Limited LOTE digital skills programming is available.